Revolut Switzerland FAQ

 1. What is Revolut?

-Revolut is a UK-based neobank.
-Its basic services include a digital account for managing money, and various Mastercard, Maestro, and Visa payment cards.
-Revolut has positioned itself in the market with low fees and favorable currency exchange rates.
+Revolut is a neobank that is headquartered in the United Kingdom.
+Mong other things, its basic services include a digital account for managing money, and various Mastercard and Visa payment cards.
+Revolut has long positioned itself in the market with low fees and favorable currency exchange rates.
+But recent analyses show that Revolut is no longer among the most affordable service providers.

-The British neobank Revolut has hundreds of thousands of customers in Switzerland, making it the most popular neobank at this point in time.
+The neobank Revolut has around one million customers in Switzerland, making it the most popular neobank at this point in time.
+However, the million-customer figure also includes customers who do not actively use Revolut.

 2. Which services does Revolut offer?